 Charging an hourly rate provides the most flexibility.
 This flexibility might be vital while working on long-term projects that change or evolve.
 As a result, the hourly rate pay rate system has become the norm for freelancers working on big or complex projects.

 You will see a Downfall in Productivity

-your employees, an hourly wage can actually discourage productivity (above-average productivity).
-If you’re a business owner or shop owner, you may discover that your staff isn’t always eager to complete their work.
+Your employees, hourly work can discourage productivity (above-average productivity).
+If you’re a business owner or shop owner, you may discover that your staff isn’t always eager to complete the job.
 After all, they’ll be paid the same wage as long as they’re on the clock.

 You Need to Keep Track of Every Minute

 First and foremost, hourly rate pay systems need constant vigilance over the hours you and your staff have spent on a project.
 Despite the fact that several technological tools make tracking time easier, it might nevertheless be more stressful than charging flat rates.

 Which is a Better Flat Rate or Hourly?